Prime Minister of Sri Lanka: Official residence and office

 The official residence of the prime minister is the Prime Minister's House most commonly referred to as Temple Trees.
-The prime minister has the use of The Lodge as a vacationing residence in the holiday-town of Nuwara Eliya.
+The prime minister has the use of the Prime Minister's Lodge as a vacationing residence in the holiday-town of Nuwara Eliya.
 The Prime Minister's Office is located in the Sirimathipaya on Sir Ernest de Silva Mawatha (formerly known as Flower Road) in Colombo.

-In recent years, Temple Trees has been by some presidents such as Kumaratunga and Rajapaksa from time to time, while other prime ministers such as Wickremesinghe have chosen to stay at his personal residence.
+In recent years, Temple Trees has also been used by some presidents of Sri Lanka, such as Kumaratunga and Rajapaksa, while some prime ministers such as Wickremesinghe have chosen to stay at their own personal residences.

 Travel

 For ground travel, the prime minister uses the prime ministerial car, which is an armored black Mercedes-Benz S-Class (S600) Pullman Guard.
-For domestic air travel, helicopters from the No. 4 (VVIP/VIP) Helicopter Squadron of the Sri Lanka Air Force are used while for long-distance travel, regular flights of the Sri Lankan Airlines are used.
+For domestic air travel, helicopters from the No. 4 (VVIP/VIP) Helicopter Squadron of the Sri Lanka Air Force are used while for long-distance travel, regular flights of the SriLankan Airlines are used.

 Security

-Traditionally security for the prime minister has been provided by the Sri Lanka Police.
+Traditionally, security for the prime minister has been provided by the Sri Lanka Police.
 After the establishment of the office of Prime Minister in 1948, a sub inspector of the Ceylon Police Force had been assigned for personal protection of the prime minister, until S. W. R. D. Bandaranaike dismissed his personal protection officer.
-When Bandaranaike was assassinated, only a lone police constable stood guard at the entrance of his residence.
-Following the Bandaranaike assassination, the successive prime ministers received a police guard headed by a sub-inspector.
+During Bandaranaike's assassination, only a lone police constable stood guard at the entrance of his residence.
+Following the assassination, successive prime ministers received a police guard headed by a sub-inspector.
 This was supplemented by the Army's Field Security Detachment following the 1962 attempted coup d'état and during the 1971 JVP insurrection.
-At present the Prime Minister's Security Division is in charge of security of the prime minister.
+Today, the Prime Minister's Security Division is in charge of security of the prime minister.